EliasSirvio/BettAir/README.md

 ### Requirements

-Python version 3.9, 3.10, or 3.11 (3.12 not yet supported).
+Python version 3.13

 > [!NOTE]
-> This guide assists in setting up JupyterLab and Python dependencies.
+> This guide assists in setting up Python dependencies.
 > If you're already comfortable with Python, feel free to use your preferred setup process.

-First, **fork and clone this repository**, or download it manually to your computer.
-Then open a terminal inside the repository and proceed.

 ### Linux / macOS setup